yhzlsm/the-rust-book/guessing-game/Chapter2-GuessingGameNotes.md

 Return `Result` 1. `Ok` - Success case - Could contain some information.
 2. `Err` - Signal an error has occurred - Contain the reason why the operation failed.

 - Trait = Is a set of methods.
+- Enum is Rust can carry information.
+Ex: `Result`.

+The type inference is Rust work "like magic".
+Ex: If we compare `cmp` two strings and one of that has a type, Rust will infere the type for the other variable, making sure that we don't compare mismatch types.